semo21/ClickerGame/Development Log.md

 - Resovled errors in ClickerComponent and ClickerUIManager.
 - Added Offline Reward Text
   - Make the animation for Offline Reward Text more detailed.

+### 07.23.25.

+- Started to make object pooling for idle reward text.